Understanding the Basic Vehicle Control (BCS) Skills Test

 The Modernized BCS Test's Impact on Training

-It's important to note that while some states have adopted the modernized CDL skills test, the FMCSA's ELDT regulations require that all entry-level drivers, regardless of the testing model used in their state, complete the standardized training curriculum.
+It's important to note that while some states have adopted the modernized CDL skills test, the FMCSA's ELDT regulations require that all entry-level drivers, regardless of the testing model used in their state, complete the ELDT training curriculum.
 This ensures that all new drivers possess the necessary knowledge and skills to operate commercial vehicles safely.

 Layout of Modernized Basic Contol Skills (BCS) Test